 --show-all switch?
 It could be replaced with a sed script and removing its handling would improve cat, right?
 Except what’s often lost in that reasoning is that now everyone has to write and maintain a non-trivial sed script rather than having a shared tool used by millions of people and maintained by a well established project.

 Size of the executable or number of lines of code are a poor proxy for other, actually significant properties of a system.
 If you care about security, look at the design of a piece of software and how historically its project reacted to vulnerabilities.
 If you want maximum speed, first make sure that executable size is actually a problem (especially since smaller binary may mean fewer optimisations).
 If you are after minimising space, firsts make sure that you cannot spare those few cents to get another GB of storage.
-Make sure you’re optimising what you actually care about and an irrelevant proxy metric.
+Make sure you’re optimising what you actually care about and not an irrelevant proxy metric.

 † It was just pure luck that I wasn’t affected by the bug.
 My account password was long and complicated.
 While good for security it got annoying fast when I had to type it each time I returned with a fresh mug of tea.
 Because of that I was running a modified version of slock which verified entered password against a hard-coded hash rather than my system credentials.
 As an aside, this had additional benefit of preventing my account password being leaked if I ever tried to unlock a screen after forgetting to lock it beforehand.